 The working of bubble cap trays can be seen in Fig. 01 below.

 2. Sieve Tray

 The sieve plate is the simplest type of cross-flow plate.
-The tray contains round small holes, perforations (⅛ to 1-in.) punched on the tray deck.
-Vapor rises through the small perforations on the tray floor and bubbles through the liquid in a fairly uniform manner.
+The tray contains round small holes, and perforations (⅛ to 1-in.) punched on the tray deck.
+Vapour rises through the small perforations on the tray floor and bubbles through the liquid in a fairly uniform manner.
 The liquid then flows across the tray floor over the weir, through the downcomer to the tray below.

-In sieve plates, the liquid is prevented from flowing through the sieve tray perforations by the upward flowing action of the gas; thus, when the gas flow is low, it is possible for some or all of the liquid to drain through the perforations and in effect bypass portions of the contacting zone.
+In sieve plates, the liquid is prevented from flowing through the sieve tray perforations by the upward-flowing action of the gas; thus, when the gas flow is low, it is possible for some or all of the liquid to drain through the perforations and in effect bypass portions of the contacting zone.
 This phenomenon is called weeping.

-- Sieve trays are simple in design and lower in cost, than both bubble cap and valve type trays.
+- Sieve trays are simple in design and lower in cost, than both bubble cap and valve-type trays.